aws-amplify/docs/js/authentication.md

 ### Using Amazon Cognito Hosted UI

 Amazon Cognito provides a customizable user experience via the hosted UI.
-The hosted UI supports OAuth 2.0 and Federated Identities with Facebook, Amazon, Google, and SAML providers.
+The hosted UI supports OAuth 2.0 and Federated Identities with Facebook, Amazon, Google, OIDC and SAML providers.
 To learn more about Amazon Cognito Hosted UI, please visit [Amazon Cognito Developer Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-configuring-app-integration.html).

-> ***The Hosted UI support is only available for React / Web***
+> ***The Hosted UI support is only available for React / React Native / Web***

 #### Setup your Cognito App Client